RajeevThapa/all-in-one/node.js-express-app/README.md

 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express.js:** A minimal and flexible Node.js web application framework.
 - **EJS:** A simple templating language that lets you generate HTML markup with plain JavaScript.
+- **Docker**: The application is containerized using Docker, making it easy to deploy and run in different environments.

 ## Overview
 ![image](https://github.com/RajeevThapa/all-in-one/assets/101322664/8baebd2e-5acf-4dd1-8f61-1e3eead42d35)